-This direction envisions St Marys Town Centre to offer enhanced and high-quality buildings and shopfronts with a refreshed and modern character, sensitive to the local natural landscapes, views, built heritage and climate.
+This direction envisions St Marys Town Centre that offers enhanced and highquality buildings and shopfronts with a refreshed and modern character, sensitive to the local natural landscapes, views, built heritage and climate.
 It also supports the retention of the well-loved 'country town' feel and scale of its main street.